-PERSEREC is dedicated to improving the effectiveness, efficiency, and fairness of DoD personnel suitability, security, and reliability systems.
+PERSEREC is dedicated to improving the effectiveness, efficiency, and fairness of DoD personnel suitability, security, insider threat, and reliability systems.
 To achieve its mission, researchers at PERSEREC are tasked to:

 - Conduct applied research and development to improve personnel suitability, security, and reliability policy and practice.